Casimir III the Great: Relationship with Jews

 On 9 October 1334, Casimir confirmed the privileges granted to Jews in 1264 by Bolesław V the Chaste.
 Under penalty of death, he prohibited the kidnapping of Jewish children for the purpose of enforced baptism, and he inflicted heavy punishment for the desecration of Jewish cemeteries.
-While Jews had lived in Poland since before his reign, Casimir allowed them to settle in Poland in great numbers and protected them as people of the king.
-About 70 percent of the world's European Jews, or Ashkenazi, can trace their ancestry to Poland due to Casimir's reforms.
+While Jews had lived in Poland since before his reign, Casimir allowed them to settle in Poland in great numbers and protected them as "people of the king".
+About 70% of the world's European Jews, or Ashkenazi, can trace their ancestry to Poland due to Casimir's reforms.
 Casimir's legendary Jewish mistress Esterka remains unconfirmed by direct historical evidence.

 Family

 Casimir III was married four times:

 Aldona of Lithuania

-On 30 April or 16 October 1325, Casimir married Aldona of Lithuania, (Note: She was also known as Anna, possibly a baptismal name.) daughter of Grand Duke Gediminas of Lithuania and Jewna.
+On 30 April or 16 October 1325, Casimir married Aldona of Lithuania, (Note: She was also known as Anna, possibly a baptismal name.) daughter of the Grand Duke of Lithuania Gediminas and Jaunė.
 They had: